On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Search with the Lackadaisical Quantum Walk

 \subsection{Improved Running Time by the Lackadaisical Quantum Walk}

-The LQW search algorithm \cite{wong_lackadaisical_2d} is an approach strictly based on that algorithm designed in \cite{ambainis_search_walk} we just discussed.
+The LQW search algorithm~\cite{wong_lackadaisical_2d} is an approach strictly based on the algorithm designed in~\cite{ambainis_search_walk} that we just discussed.
 The main modification is to attach a self-loop of weight $l$ at each vertex of the 2D grid, which implies other changes in the loopless technique.
 First, $\mathcal{H}_C$ is spanned now by $\{ \ket{\uparrow}, \ket{\downarrow}, \ket{\leftarrow}, \ket{\rightarrow}, \ket{\circlearrowleft} \}$ because of the new degree of freedom.
 However, no changes are required for $\mathcal{H}_P$.

-Regarding the coin operator, $C_0$ was defined as the Grover diffusion coin for weighted graphs \cite{wong_coin_weighted_graphs}, so $C_0 = 2 \ket{s_c}\bra{s_c} - I_5$, where $\ket{s_c}$ is the non-uniform distribution presented in Equation~\ref{eq:weighted_coin_states_2d}, and $I_5$ denotes the 5-dimensional identity operator.
-Also, better results were found when $C_1 = -C_0$, outperforming that choice of $C_1 = -I$ used in \cite{ambainis_search_walk}.
+Regarding the coin operator, $C_0$ was defined as the Grover diffusion coin for weighted graphs~\cite{wong_coin_weighted_graphs}, so $C_0 = 2 \ket{s_c}\bra{s_c} - I_5$, where $\ket{s_c}$ is the non-uniform distribution presented in Equation~\ref{eq:weighted_coin_states_2d}, and $I_5$ denotes the 5-dimensional identity operator.
+Also, better results were found when $C_1 = -C_0$, outperforming that choice of $C_1 = -I$ used in~\cite{ambainis_search_walk}.
 About the shift operator $S_{ff}$, it works like an identity operator when applied to $\ket{\circlearrowleft}\ket{x,y}$.
-Finally, the quantum system $\ket{\psi}$ begins in a uniform distribution between all vertices with their edges in the weighted superposition $\ket{s_c}$ instead of the uniform $\ket{s}$.
+Finally, the quantum system $\ket{\psi}$ begins in a uniform distribution between all vertices with their edges in the weighted superposition $\ket{s_c}$ presented in Equation~\ref{eq:weighted_coin_states_2d} instead of the uniform $\ket{s}$.

 As a result, the LQW with $l=4/N$ finds the marked vertex with a success probability close to 1 after $T=O(\sqrt{N \log N})$ steps.
-This is an $O(\sqrt{\log N})$ improvement over the loopless algorithm.
-More sophisticated approaches have also achieved this improvement in running time \cite{ambainis_faster_search_neighborhood,portugal_faster_search_hamiltonians,tulsi_faster_search_ancilla}, but the LQW is a significantly simpler and equally capable technique.
+It is an $O(\sqrt{\log N})$ improvement over the loopless algorithm.
+More sophisticated approaches can also achieve this improvement in the running time, like in~\cite{portugal_faster_search_hamiltonians}, but the LQW is a significantly simpler and equally capable technique.
 Moreover, the success probability converges closer and closer to 1 if the number of vertices $N$ increases when using that optimal $l$.

 Those numerical results reported in~\cite{wong_lackadaisical_2d} were found by simulations that stopped when the first peak in the success probability occurred.
 For that, the stopping condition monitored the success probability at each step.
 When the current value was smaller than the immediately previous one for the first time, the simulation stopped, and this immediately previous result was reported as the maximum found.